 Summary: Sleep time requirement differs by age.
-Newborns need more sleep hours than infants, toddlers, preschoolers and teenagers.
+Newborns need more sleep hours than infants, toddlers, preschoolers, and teenagers.
 Too much sleep or lack of sleep does no good to kids’ health.
-Moreover, oversleep or sleep deprivation for long can cause sleep disorder.
-In this post, we share with you the baby bedtime routine to get baby to sleep through the night.
+Moreover, oversleeping or sleep deprivation for a long period of time can cause sleep disorders.
+In this post, we share with you the baby’s bedtime routine to get the baby to sleep through the night.

 Part 1.
 Sleep Chart by Age: How Much Sleep Do Babies Need

-Part 3.
-Sleep Deprivation: Effects that Lack of Sleep in Children Cause
+Part 2.
+Sleep Deprivation: Symptoms of Lacking Sleep in Children

-Getting too little sleep will result in behavioral and cognitive issues: Kids will have more difficulties with concentrations, emotional controls, problem-solving, reasoning and more.
-If you find that your kids have these symptoms, your kids are having a lack of sleep:
+Getting too little sleep will result in behavioral and cognitive issues: Kids will have more difficulties with concentration, emotional controls, problem-solving, reasoning, and more.
+If you find that your kids have these symptoms, it is highly possible that your kids are having a lack of sleep:

 – Yawning from time to time